Meet the team

 Email: Fawad.Haider@rso.baliprocess.net

-Programme Coordinator (Communications, Engagement, Monitoring and Evaluation)
+Programme Coordinator (Communications, Engagement, Monitoring and Reporting)

-Programme Coordinator (Communications, Engagement, Monitoring and Evaluation)
+Programme Coordinator (Communications, Engagement, Monitoring and Reporting)

 Programme Managers